convexengineering/gpkit/README.md

     - Get a MOSEK [academic license file](http://license.mosek.com/academic):
       - (Mac/Linux) Put the license file in `~/mosek/`.
       - (Windows) Put it in `Users/$USERNAME/mosek`, creating that folder if necessary.
-3. Run `pip install ctypesgen` and then `pip install https://github.com/appliedopt/gpkit/zipball/master` at a terminal.
+3. Run `pip install https://github.com/appliedopt/gpkit/zipball/master` at a terminal.
   - (Windows) at an "Anaconda Command Prompt".
-4. The install will automatically be tested during the build process.
-If you haven't installed both MOSEK and CVXOPT, expect a 2 to 4 errors: if you another number, your installation is broken.

 If you encounter any bugs during installation, email [eburn@mit.edu](mailto:eburn@mit.edu).